Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 Generating your report

 You can generate individual reports for each airfield or generate one report showing all three airfields.
-You will report on all three airfields simultaneously.
+Generate a single report on all three airfields simultaneously.

 2. Select the TIREM and CN report in the My Styles () folder.